XiaoYue-Kun/XiaoYue-Kun/README.md

 ### This is Akatsuki_Kun

+> May you become the Fool Upright.

 Currently a senior high school student on campus.

 - 🌱 Learning Python & Java
-- 📖 Hope to learn CV
+- 📖 Want to learn CV
 - 🎮 Fan of PC games & AK
-- 🎶 Listen to Chinese ACGN singers & Japanese singers
+- 🎶 Listen to Chinese virtual singers & Japanese singers
 - 📺 Fan of ACGN (particularly Anime and LN)

 Hope I can keep moving forward and strive for fine, purse for perfection!